 “Nothing quite equals the special pleasures derived from a recording that is truly fresh in its musical offerings or approach.
-Southerly is such a recording.…This was clearly a labor of love, executed with a relentless attention to the smallest detail, and the result is one of the most enthralling art song releases of the last twenty years…Milton’s singing is unfailingly beautiful throughout all the songs…” (Journal of Singing)
+Southerly is such a recording.…This was clearly a labor of love, executed with a relentless attention to the smallest detail, and the result is one of the most enthralling art song releases of the last twenty years…Milton’s singing is unfailingly beautiful throughout all the songs…In short, this recording is exemplary in every way.”
+(Journal of Singing)

 “Jos Milton has put together a very fine program of songs by living composers that reflect aspects of southern life and culture…Milton’s singing is exemplary.
-His voice is luminous and his diction exceptionally clear.”
-(American Record Guide)
+His voice is luminous and his diction exceptionally clear.
+The artistry of his singing is quietly radiant in his unaccompanied performance of Locklair’s ‘Unknown.’ ” (American Record Guide)

-As a respected pedagogue, Dr. Milton has given voice master classes at Kansas State University, the University of Georgia, Trinity University, Northeastern State University (OK), Harding University, and at the Mississippi Conference of the National Association of Teachers of Singing (NATS).
+As a guest clinician, Jos has presented vocal master classes at the University of Georgia, Kansas State University, Trinity University, Northeastern State University (OK), Harding University, and at the Mississippi Conference of the National Association of Teachers of Singing (NATS).
 He has presented his research in conferences held by the College Music Society and the National Opera Association, and his writing has been published in The Choral Scholar journal.